flood-io/element/DEVELOPMENT.md

 ## Commit message format

-This repo has pre-commit hooks to enforce using semantic commit messages.
-Please see [CONTRIBUTING](./CONTRIBUTING.md)
+This repo has pre-commit hooks to enforce using semantic commit messagesm please see [CONTRIBUTING](./CONTRIBUTING.md)

 ## Packages